Bat Out of Hell: Production

 Recording started in late 1975 in Bearsville Studios, Woodstock, New York.
 Roy Bittan and Max Weinberg, the pianist and the drummer from Springsteen's E Street Band played on the album, in addition to members of Rundgren's group Utopia: Kasim Sulton, Roger Powell and John "Willie" Wilcox.
 Edgar Winter played the saxophone on "All Revved Up".
 Rundgren himself played guitar, including the "motorcycle solo" on "Bat Out of Hell".
 Both Steinman and Rundgren were influenced by Phil Spector and his "Wall of Sound".
 According to Meat Loaf, Rundgren put all the arrangements together because although "Jim could hear all the instruments" in his head, Steinman hummed rather than orchestrated.

 When Rundgren discovered that the deal with RCA did not actually exist, Albert Grossman, who had been Bob Dylan's manager, offered to put it on his Bearsville label but needed more money.
 Rundgren had essentially paid for the album himself.
 Mo Ostin at Warner Bros. was impressed, but other senior people rejected them after they performed live.
 Steinman had offended them a few years earlier by auditioning with a song named "Who Needs the Young", which contains the lyric "Is there anyone left who can fuck?
 Screw 'em!".

 Another E Street Band member, Steven Van Zandt, and Sonenberg arranged to contact Cleveland International Records, a subsidiary of Epic Records.
 After listening to the spoken word intro to "You Took the Words Right Out of My Mouth (Hot Summer Night)", founder Steve Popovich accepted the album for Cleveland.

 Rundgren initially mixed the record in one night.
 However, some of the mixes were unsuitable, to the extent that Meat Loaf did not want "Paradise by the Dashboard Light" on the album.
-Jimmy Iovine, who had mixed Springsteen's Born to Run, remixed "Two Out Of Three Ain't Bad".
-After several attempts by several people, John Jansen mixed the version of "Paradise by the Dashboard Light" that is on the album, along with "All Revved Up With No Place To Go".
+Jimmy Iovine, who had mixed Springsteen's Born to Run, remixed "Two Out of Three Ain't Bad".
+After several attempts by several people, John Jansen mixed the version of "Paradise by the Dashboard Light" that is on the album, along with "All Revved Up with No Place to Go".
 According to Meat Loaf, he, Jansen and Steinman mixed the title track.

 Phil Rizzuto's baseball play-by-play call for "Paradise by the Dashboard Light" was recorded in 1976 at The Hit Factory in New York City by Rundgren, Meat Loaf and Steinman.
 As an Italian Catholic, Rizzuto publicly maintained he was unaware that his contribution would be equated with sex in the finished song.
 However, Meat Loaf asserts that Rizzuto claimed ignorance only to stifle criticism and was fully aware of the context of what he was recording.

+In a 2016 interview with the BBC, Meat Loaf claimed the entire album was "sped up" when it was released as compared to the recording.